 Balancing Low Power and Smaller Data Packets

 A Bluetooth LE module operates at an average of 1 μA.
 This is a mere 10% of the power consumed by the Bluetooth Classic.
 When designed correctly, a single cell powering the Bluetooth LE device could last between 5 to 10 years.
-With that in mind, every effort should be made to minimize power consumption on other components of the PCB.
+With that in mind, every effort should be made to minimize power consumption on other circuit board components of the PCB.

 For example, a low power microcontroller should be selected for a design utilizing a Bluetooth LE module.
 Visual indicators like LED should be avoided to maximize battery life.
 The microcontroller should always be placed into deep sleep mode when it’s not active.

 It’s also important to note that Bluetooth LE transmits data in short burst of data packets.
 Unlike, Bluetooth Classic, it doesn’t support streaming huge sizes of data.
 The supported payload of the data packet is up to 37 bytes.
-If your design involves sending large chunks of data, the firmware needs to be intelligent enough to transmit the data in parts and reconstruct the received data packets.
+If your design involves sending large chunks of data, the firmware needs to be intelligent enough to transmit the data in and reconstruct the received data packets.

 Bluetooth LE consumes minimal power